-Today, as the founder of ArtCity, Charly works with a grassroots coalition of artists who empower and inspire local artists by creating opportunities for collaboration, cross-pollination, and multi-media diversity.
+Today, as the founder of ArtCity, Charly works with a grassroots coalition of artists who empower and inspire their peers by creating opportunities for collaboration, cross-pollination, and multi-media diversity.
 This summer ArtCity collaborated with the City of Eugene to create three very successful events that brought artists together with the community on the Third Friday of each month when multidisciplinary artists took to the streets and activated the downtown space as a free and open Studio Without Walls, a moment in time and place where relationships prosper, artists grow, and art happens.

 2015 Tate Gallery (Eugene, Oregon), Flowers Gallery (New York, New York), New York Academy of Art (New York, New York)

 2008 Mayor's Art Show (Eugene, Oregon) - Best of Show

 2015 New York Academy of Art, Master of Fine Art

 2010-13 University of Oregon, Jordan Schnitzer Museum of Art, Chief Preparator,

 To glimpse into the diverse artistry that happened ArtCity's August Studio Without Walls, watch this VIDEO by Damian McDonald.

 To learn more about the New York Academy of Art, select the 'play' button embedded in this image: